phasehq/docs/public/cli/commands.md

 - The `get` command provides a JSON-formatted output including key details such as the secret value, whether it's overridden, tags associated with it, and any comments.
 - Using the `--tags` option allows you to filter the secret based on specific tags.
+- If you have dynamic secrets configured and try to fetch one by key, the CLI will automatically generate a lease and return the value of the freshly created dynamic secret.

 ### 💳 `secrets create`